TheotimeQ/Cuby-Original/README.md

  5V Connector
  1 Empty PCB

- (All the componants are in ...Images/Stuff if you are not sure about what you should buy)
+ (If you are not sure about what you should buy , look at Cuby/Images/Stuff )

  Some Solder
  Some Wood
  Some Screw
  Some Wire
  Some Header

 # How does it work ?